 Fire is always to be taken with heaps of caution as it can quickly spell disaster if not handled with care.
 You and your fellow campers’ safety is paramount, so make sure you follow our guidelines for building a campfire safely and stick to tried-and-tested methods – don’t take unknown shortcuts.

-As this year’s Bonfire Night is quickly approaching in the UK, we’ll be seeing a ton of campfires and fireworks on display all over the country.
+As Bonfire Night is quickly approaching, we’ll be seeing campfires and fireworks on display all over the country.
 Bear in mind that the safety measures we’ve listed can also be applied to fireworks.
 Have fun – responsibly!